hestiaAI/website.template/src/site/home/en/index.md

       📕Read [this report](https://zenodo.org/record/6554156) to understand the influence of data on the distribution of economic and political power.

-      📗Read [this report](https://zenodo.org/record/6554178) to discover how we audit the digital economy through access to personal data
+      📗Read [this report](https://zenodo.org/record/6554178) to discover how we audit the digital economy through access to personal data.

       ```